 You have SLAs you have to meet and SLIs you have to monitor.
 You have found issues in your system that are being resolved, but you want to verify that the fixes work, or that the issue doesn't get worse before the fixes arrive.
 You want to make sure deployments don't result in regressions.
 These are all great reasons to monitor your system regularly.
 But to monitor these very specific things, you need a tool where you can create customized, specific ways to collect data proactively through time, and persist that data in a way that's easily accessible.
 That's where Streams come in.

-When you create a Stream that's based on a query in Explorer or based on a specific operation, LightStep receives data from your Satellites and stores statistics and example traces to ensure you always have data from 0 to p99.9, including outliers.
+When you create a Stream that's based on a query or based on a specific operation, LightStep receives data from your Satellites and stores statistics and example traces related to the Stream to ensure you always have data from 0 to p99.9, including outliers.
 The Stream view displays statistical time series data and example traces and stores them for as long as your Data Retention policy allows.

 Best Practice - Create streams for your ingress operations

 Usually, ingress operations for a service are high level enough that they indicate performance problems within a single service, and granular enough that finding the root cause of a performance problem is straightforward.

 For example, here's a Stream for the performance of the

 The first time series shows latency over a period of time.
 At the top, you can see the average duration of spans in the p50, p90, p99, and p99.9 buckets.
 The second series shows the operation rate over time, and the bottom series shows the error percentage rate over time.